Cyber security

 1-Protecting data: Cyber security measures help safeguard sensitive data from theft, unauthorized access, and other forms of cybercrime.
 This includes confidential information such as personal data, financial information, and trade secrets.

-privacy of individuals and organizations by preventing unauthorized access to
+2-Ensuring privacy: Cyber security measures help protect the privacy of individuals and organizations by preventing unauthorized access to personal and confidential information.

-prevent cyber attacks, such as hacking, malware, and phishing scams.
-This helps
+3-Preventing cyber attacks: Cyber security measures aim to prevent cyber attacks, such as hacking, malware, and phishing scams.
+This helps maintain the integrity of computer systems, networks, and data.

-ensure that critical systems and data are available and accessible to
+4-Maintaining business continuity: Cyber security measures ensure that critical systems and data are available and accessible to authorized users when needed.
+This helps maintain business continuity and minimizes the impact of cyber attacks.

-often required by regulations and industry standards to ensure compliance with
+5-Compliance with regulations: Cyber security measures are often required by regulations and industry standards to ensure compliance with laws and gguidelines.

 6-Integrity: Integrity refers to the accuracy and consistency of information and data.
 The goal of integrity in cybersecurity is to prevent unauthorized modifications, alterations, or destruction of data.